 To stretch this area, find a doorway.
 Create cactus arms by bending your elbows 90° and bringing them up to shoulder heigh with fingers facing the ceiling.
 Place your palms on the edge of the doorway and act as if you’re taking a step through.
 You’ll feel the stretch in your chest and back.

-Tips for better posture
+Tips for better posture while sitting

 Want to improve your posture further?
 Work these simple habits into your routine: